 Section III.
 H. was added as clarifying language on the ADA as the Hospitals and Clinics Human Resources Department has assumed the administration of ADA from the Office of General Counsel (OGC) and the Office of General Counsel offers legal support when needed.

 Section I. 1. b. language was changed to reflect the actual process used.
 We use to 24 hours to define the benefit so that an equal benefit is given to everyone, regardless of the hours they work per shift.
 Defining the leave as three days creates an unequal benefit because of variable shifts.
-This is how the procedure has worked under revision 3 (most recent revision in July, 2018)
+This is how the procedure has worked under revision 3 (most recent revision in July, 2018).
+We also changed the leave name from Funeral Leave to Bereavement Leave.